rysharprules/DevOps-Course-Starter/README.md

 #### Development

 1. Create a docker image with name and tag targetted for `dev`:
-   1. `docker build --target dev -t todo-app:dev .`
+   - `docker build --target dev -t todo-app:dev .`
 2. Start the container with `docker-compose`
-   1. `docker-compose up -d`
+   - `docker-compose up -d`
 3. The application will now be available in [localhost with port 5000](http://localhost:5000)

 #### Production

 1. Create a docker image with name and tag targetted for `prod`:
-   1. `docker build --target prod -t todo-app:prod .`
+   - `docker build --target prod -t todo-app:prod .`
 2. Run the container with specified `.env` file and assigned the port:
-   1. `docker run --env-file .env -p 8000:8000 todo-app:prod`
+   - `docker run --env-file .env -p 8000:8000 todo-app:prod`
 3. The application will now be available in [localhost with port 8000](http://localhost:8000)

+#### Test

+1. Create a docker image with name and tag targetted for `test`:
+   - `docker build --target test -t todo-app:test .`
+2. Run the container
+   - `docker run todo-app:test`

 ## Architecture